boazbk/tcs/lec_17_model_rand.md

 ![If $F\in\mathbf{BPP}$ then there is randomized polynomial-time algorithm $P$ with the following property: In the case $F(x)=0$ two thirds of the "population" of random choices satisfy $P(x;r)=0$ and in the case $F(x)=1$ two thirds of the population satisfy $P(x;r)=1$.
 We can think of amplification as a form of "polling" of the choices of randomness.
 By the Chernoff   bound, if we poll a sample of $O(\tfrac{\log(1/\delta)}{\epsilon^2})$ random choices $r$, then with probability at least $1-\delta$,  the fraction of $r$'s in the sample satisfying $P(x;r)=1$ will give us an estimate of the fraction of the population within an $\epsilon$ margin of error.
 This is the same calculation used by pollsters to determine the needed sample size in their polls.](../figure/BPPamplification.png){#amplificationfig   .margin  }

-There is nothing special about NAND-RAM in [amplificationthm](){.ref}.
-The same proof can be used to amplify randomized NAND or NAND-TM programs as well.

 ## $\mathbf{BPP}$ and $\mathbf{NP}$ completeness